NicoOhler/Notes/Informatik/Machine Learning/Brain Computation/Neurons/Neurons.md

 		+ they connect axons to soma

 ### Communication
-+ via action potential and spikes
++ via [Spike Generation](Spike%20Generation.md) and action potential
 + resting potential is potential at which no signals are sent
 + fluids in and outside of the neuron cell
 	+ which contain ions (charged atoms)
 	+ act as capacitance (charge storage)